schrdh/HackathonActionBoilerplate/README.md

 # Actions on Google: Java Client Library Boilerplate with AppEngine Framework

 Boilerplate to help you get started quickly with the Java client library for Actions on Google.
-The Original from https://github.com/actions-on-google/dialogflow-webhook-boilerplate-java was amended with AppEngine Framework
+The original source from https://github.com/actions-on-google/dialogflow-webhook-boilerplate-java was amended with AppEngine Framework

 ### Setup Instructions